themartiancompany/ahsi/README.md

 [Crash Bash](
   https://github.com/themartiancompany/crash-bash)
-libraries together to write a program which runs both in node js and in a browser console.
+libraries together to write a program which runs both in node.js and in a browser console.

 That's significant because it can be noted programs